DaveSteadman/SimpleMeshDecimation/README.md

 The output is our new triangulated surface.
 Its not fast enough to be used in real-time, but is certainly useful enough to pre-process map tiles to allow the new meshes to be saved off and loaded.

 In our example image here, we created a dense 2D grid of points, and randomly invlaidated points as the X axis increases.
-We created 3x2 processing windows to recreate triangles over the remaining points:
+We created 3x2 processing windows to recreate triangles over the remaining points.

 ![output](./output_x800.png)

 A trade-off is keeping the processing window size small, to minimise how much the problem multiplies-up (too many candidate lines), versus the sub-optimal triangles we might introduce by forcing triangles to be created on a processing window boundary.